-There will be mass chaos in the earth after the rapture of the church.
+There will be mass chaos on the earth after the rapture of the church.
 That will be the picture of the earth.
-It is the day when it will suddenly dawn on sinners, backsliders and the hypocrites that the end has come.
-It is the beginning sorrow.
+It is the day when it will suddenly dawn on sinners, backsliders, and the hypocrites that the end has come.
+It is the beginning of sorrow.
 It is also a day when careless believers will be cut unawares by the coming of their Master, like the five foolish virgins.
-It’s going to be a terrible day of weeping, crying and running helter scatter.
+It’s going to be a terrible day of weeping, crying, and running helter-skelter.
 It is a day when peace will totally be taken out of the earth!

 Why the world is still the way it is now and hasn’t gone out of shape